 Every action has results.
 It’s a natural law to harvest what we plant.
 If you plant to please your desires, you’ll harvest a crop of sorrow and evil.
 If you plant to please God, you’ll harvest joy and everlasting life.
 What kind of seeds are you planting?

 The phrase “Reap what you sow” is a popular idiom but it’s also biblical.
 The context came from two verses in the New Testament.
 As a general rule, we indeed reap what we sow.
 It’s true in agriculture and our life choices as well.

 “Reap what you sow” can be a pretty intimidating and threatening phrase to some.
 But let us go deeper and see what this quote means and the context behind it.
-Understanding this concept might even help us learn how to apply it in our lives and benefit from it.
+Understanding this concept might even help us learn how to apply it and benefit from it.

 What Does “Reap What You Sow” Mean?

 Sowing is the act of planting the seeds, and reaping is gathering or harvesting the crops.
 “Reap what you sow” is an old saying that tells us we can expect bad things to come out of our evil deeds or actions.
-At the same time, we can expect good things to happen if we do good works or good things.
+At the same time, man reaps good things if he does good work or good things.

 This proverb or quote simply says that future repercussions are unavoidably determined or shaped by our current actions.
 It’s about getting what we deserve.
 Everything that we invest our energy, skills, and time in is what we shall receive back.
 It also means that we will eventually have to face the ramifications of our actions.